exuberant adultery and liberation from

 Indeed, the death of Ella’s beautiful and vivacious blonde mother-played by Hayley Atwell-at the beginning of the film evoked the death of Polley’s equally beautiful and vivacious blonde mother, affirming the implicit Polley addressing intent of CINDERELLA.
 In addition, Ella’s father-played by Ben Chaplin-also evoked Mick enough to reaffirm the implicit Polley addressing intent of the film.
 Significantly, as Ella wooed the handsome and charming Prince-played by Richard Madden-away from the implicitly James Cameron linked King-played by Derek Jacobi-and his implicitly Sir Scott linked major domo, the Grand Duke-played by Stellan Skarsgard-Branagh also implicitly hoped that Polley would one day triumph over Cameron and Sir Scott with a hit film, an implicit hope affirmed by the film’s allusions to the twilit and allegorical Cameron film, TITANIC (1997).
 The resemblance of Ella’s wicked stepsister, Drisella-played by Sophie McShera-to Drew Barrymore also implied that Branagh was hoping that Polley would triumph over her with a good film.

 For her part, Elle Fanning’s Mary Shelley was also implicitly linked to Sarah Polley in the allegorical Haifaa Al-Mansour film, MARY SHELLEY (2017).
-One thing was clear, though, and that Polley was just as determined as Gardevil and Supergirl to liberate the world from dread allegorical Zone Wars and insatiable Hollywood blockbuster beasts, and to fill the world with bigger hearted, freer spirited and higher minded film art, like the exuberantly adulterous and unadulteratedly exuberant film art of Polleywood.
+One thing was clear, though, and that as determined as Gardevil and Supergirl was Polley to liberate the world from dread allegorical Zone Wars and insatiable Hollywood blockbuster beasts, and to fill the world with bigger hearted, freer spirited and higher minded film art, like the exuberantly adulterous and unadulteratedly exuberant indie film art of Polleywood.